2017-2018 Graduate Mentoring Research Assistantship

 Request for Proposal

-The Biomedical Learning and Student Training (BLaST) program invites proposals for Graduate Mentoring Research Assistantships (GMRA) to enhance undergraduate mentoring in biomedical research.
+The Biomedical Learning and Student Training (BLaST) program invites proposals for Graduate Mentoring Research Assistantships (GMRA) yearly to enhance undergraduate mentoring in biomedical research.
+Please come back to check in early Spring 2018 for the next academic year announcement.

 The overarching goal of BLaST is to enhance undergraduate training and mentoring in biomedical research through increased diversity of students, increased integration of research and teaching, and enhanced integration of rural campuses into a cohesive biomedical community in Alaska.